Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Classification of the Transitive Group Actions of the Orthochronous Poincaré Group

-This gauge invariance has nontrivial implications for interactions that the particle can have with other systems, as any such interactions must be insensitive to quantities that are not gauge invariant.
+Both our classical-particle gauge invariance \eqref{eq:MasslessPosEnergyEquivRelationGaugeInvarianceGeneral} and electromagnetic gauge invariance \eqref{eq:Spin1FieldGaugeInvariance} have nontrivial implications for the allowed form of interactions between systems, as any such interactions must be insensitive to quantities that are not gauge invariant.
+For the case of electromagnetism, the gauge potential $A_{\mu}$ cannot directly appear in Lorentz-covariant field equations, but can only appear indirectly through the gauge-invariant Faraday tensor $F_{\mu\nu}\defeq\partial_{\mu}A_{\nu}-\partial_{\nu}A_{\mu}$.
+In an analogous way, for our classical massless particle, the spin tensor $S^{\mu\nu}$ cannot directly appear in Lorentz-covariant interaction terms in equations of motion that couple the particle to other systems.

 Interaction terms involving the particle's four-momentum $p^{\mu}$ or Pauli-Lubanski pseudovector $W^{\mu}=\sigma p^{\mu}$ would both be permitted, although they get weak for small momentum, corresponding in quantum mechanics to large distances.
 We therefore anticipate that massless particles with classically large total spin $s\gg\hbar$ cannot mediate long-range interactions, and, indeed, a quantum version of our classification of particle-types suggests that long-range interactions are mediated only by massless particles with total spin less than or equal to $2\hbar$.\footnote{Again, for an alternative point of view, see \citep{SchusterToro:2013tcspwsfsa}.}